MojaveCourier/UniLRC/README.md

 ## Prototype

 The architecture follows master-worker style, like many state-of-art distributed file storage such as HDFS and Ceph.
 Four major components are client, coordinator, proxy and datanode.
-The implementation is introduced in the `doc/` directory.

 ### Environment Configuration